bmw-software-engineering/lobster/documentation/config_files.md

 #### breakdown_requirements and needs_tracing_down

 Sometimes you might want alternatives.
-For example we could have two possibly ways to verify a requirement: by proof or by test.
+For example we could have two possible ways to verify a requirement: by proof or by test.
 If we just do this:

 ``` yaml